 A new system of Postgraduate Loans for Masters' degrees in the UK has been introduced for the 2016-17 academic year.
 Students aged 60 and under can borrow a maximum of £10,000 to help pay tuition fees and/or living costs for both taught and research based Masters' programmes.
 Interest will be the current RPI(Retail Prices Index) plus 3% with repayments normally due from the April following course completion, but students taking out a Postgraduate Loan in 2016-17 will not have to repay this until 2019 so they will have a year's break.
 See our Postgraduate Funding advice guide for more information about Postgraduate Loans.

 In addition to the Postgraduate Loans Scheme, the government has also announced a separate PhD Loans Scheme for student starting from 2018-2019 onwards, aimed at students without full Research Council funding, as a means of expanding access to PhD study for postgraduates who would otherwise self-fund all or part of their doctorates.
 Exact details of the PhD Loans have yet to be confirmed.
-See our Postgraduate Funding advice guide for more detailed information on the proposals.
+There is more information here.

-Until the new system is introduced, it is important to understand that if you decide for faith reasons not to take a loan for your studies, this may have an effect on your eligibility for other sources of funding.
-You might also need to find alternative funding such as family, friends, savings, to cover the cost of your education.
+It is important to understand that if you decide for faith reasons not to take a loan for your studies, this may have an effect on your eligibility for other sources of funding.
+You would need to find alternative funding such as family, friends, savings, etc, to cover the cost of your education.
 Some factors you may wish to consider are:

 - There are University Financial Assistance Funds at QMUL to help students facing financial hardship.
 If you are a home undergraduate student who is eligible for UK government Student Finance, you can only apply to the University Financial Assistance Fund if you have taken your full Maintenance Loan entitlement.
 If you are a home postgraduate student, you must have made provision to pay your tuition fees and basic living costs